paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-201-definitions.md

   (A) participation in the program has been open to all responsible sources; and

-  (B) orders and contracts under such program result in the lowest overall cost alternative to meet the needs of the United States;
+  (B) orders and contracts under such program result in the best value to meet the needs of the United States;

 (4) procurements conducted in furtherance of section 15 of the Small Business Act ([15 U.S.C.
 644](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section644&num=0&edition=prelim)) as long as all responsible business concerns that are entitled to submit offers for such procurements are permitted to compete; and